dart-archive/www.dartlang.org/src/site/effective-dart/design/index.markdown

 </div>

-### PREFER naming functions and methods using a verb phrase if side effects are its primary purpose.
+### PREFER an imperative verb phrase for a function or method whose main purpose is a side effect.
 {:.no_toc}

 Callable members can return a result to the caller and perform other work or